michaelmilleryoder/fanfiction-nlp/README.md

 ## Input
 Directory path to directory of fanfiction story CSV files.

 If your input is raw text you'll need to format it like the examples in the `example_fandom` directory.
 [Here's](https://github.com/michaelmilleryoder/fanfiction-nlp/blob/master/example_fandom/10118594_0004.csv) an example.
-Eventually we'll support raw text file input.
+Eventually we aim to support raw text file input.
 Columns needed in the input are:
 `fic_id`, `chapter_id`, `para_id`, `text`, `text_tokenized`